byodinsbeardrpg/byodinsbeardrpg.github.io/_posts/2021-08-31-runecairn_srd.md

 ---
 layout: post
-title: Runecairn System Reference Document
+title: Runecairn - Norse Fantasy TTRPG
 ---

 ***Runecairn*** is a Norse fantasy tabletop roleplaying game about slaying fearsome creatures, delving into crumbling ruins, and navigating an untamed wilderness.